ewerspej/dotnet-maui-bug-repro-modal-fullscreen/README.md

 ## Update with Visual Studio 17.7.0 Preview 1

-The issue has been improved, but the status bar is still visible when using immersive mode on Android (Samsumg Galaxy S22).
+The issue has indeed been improved with VS 17.7.0 Preview 1.0, but the status bar is still visible when using fullscreen and immersive mode on Android (Samsumg Galaxy S22):

 <div>
   <img align="top" src="modal_17.7.0.jpg" width="300"/>